Essarelle/JetsonTX1/README.md

     #define CV_SIGN(s)  (((s) > 0) ?
 1 : (((s)<0) ? -1 : 0))

 _Note: If errors occur during configuration (cmake step), it is necessary to delete the CMakeCache.txt file using rm -rf before rerunning cmake_

+# Install ROS Kinetic Libraries
+To install the MBZIRC-specific ROS packages and dependencies, run the *ROS-Kinetic.sh* script provided in the repo.

+    ./ROS-Kinetic.sh

+This concludes the guide, for questions contact EssarelleATnymDOThushDOTcom